openstack-archive/swift-specs/specs/in_progress/service_token.rst

 * Devstack.
 The Swift change by itself will probably not require Devstack changes.
-The Glance and Cinder services may need additional configuration parameters to enable the X-Service-Token feature.
+The Glance and Cinder services may need additional configuration options to enable the X-Service-Token feature.
   Assignee: Unknown

 * Tempest.
 In principal, no changes should be needed as the proposal is